gelsogrove/shopME/docs/other/prompt_agent.md

    - Order confirmation: "Confermo", "Confirm", "Confirmar", "Conferma ordine"
    - Direct action: "Ordina", "Order", "Compra", "Buy", "Acquista", "Purchase"

    **IMPORTANT**: Look for the INTENT and CONCEPT, not exact words.
-If the user expresses willingness to move forward with the purchase in ANY way after seeing the cart summary, call CreateOrder().
+If the user expresses willingness to move forward with the purchase in ANY way after seeing the cart summary, call confirmOrderFromConversation().

 5. **ALWAYS ASK FOR CONFIRMATION** after showing the cart: After displaying the cart table, ALWAYS ask a confirmation question like:
    - "Vuoi procedere con questo ordine?"
 (Italian)